 Inside a propane tank, you are not dealing exclusively with a gas.
-As you add propane gas to an empty tank, at first the pressure will increase.
-However, once a certain pressure is reached, the gas begins to condense into a liquid form.
+As you add propane gas to an empty tank, the pressure will increase.
+However, when the tank reaches a certain pressure, the gas begins to condense into a liquid form.
 If you continue to add more propane, the pressure will stay mostly the same while the level of liquid propane at the bottom of the tank increases.

 A full propane tank contains mostly liquid propane, with a pocket of propane gas at the top near the valve.
 When you open the valve, that gas gets pushed out by the pressure inside the tank.
 As the pressure in the tank decreases, some of the liquid propane will change back to a gaseous form until the pressure rises again.
 A propane gauge's pressure reading can give you an estimate of how much propane is in a gas form versus a liquid one, but it won't tell you how much propane remains in the tank.

 The pressure inside a propane tank remains constant while you hear and smell gas coming out of the tank.
 The amount of liquid in the tank will decrease as that liquid changes to gas, but the pressure inside the tank won't change.
 If the pressure drops, more liquid changes back to a gas, increasing the pressure again.
 If the pressure increases, more gas turns to liquid, dropping the pressure.

 When all of the liquid propane in a tank converts to gas, the pressure in the tank drops rapidly and gas stops coming out of the tank.
 This happens quickly, which is why propane tanks run dry without warning.
 If you were to add a pressure gauge to the tank, you would see that the pressure stays mostly the same while you grill or otherwise actively use your propane tank.
 Even with a pressure gauge could run out of propane before that juicy steak is fished.